Christian Poulsen: Rosenberg-Poulsen incident

 In the 89th minute of the UEFA Euro 2008 qualifier against Sweden, Sweden's Markus Rosenberg struck Poulsen, who in turn punched Rosenberg.
 After conferring with his assistant referee, referee Herbert Fandel sent off Poulsen and awarded Sweden a penalty, which was never taken as a fan ran onto the pitch trying to punch the referee.
 The Danish player Michael Gravgaard grabbed a hold of the fan but the referee abandoned the game.

 In the aftermath of the game, an angry fan attempted to press charges against Poulsen for punching Rosenberg.
 A member of the Copenhagen metropolitan police called for a month-long jail sentence, and Danish Minister of Justice Lene Espersen called for Poulsen's exclusion from the national team.

 The prosecution service rejected the case on 18 June, and national team coach Morten Olsen re-called Poulsen for the national team.

 Style of play

-An aggressive, hard-working, and tactically versatile defensive midfielder, with good technique, Poulsen is known in particular for his tenacious tackling.
-Although he usually plays in a holding midfield role, he is also capable of being deployed in more advanced midfield positions.
+As a central or defensive midfielder, Poulsen is known for his aggressive tackling.
+Although he usually plays in a holding midfield role, he is capable of being deployed in more advanced midfield positions.
+In his early career, he initially played as a full-back, before being moved to a midfield role.
+He played as a makeshift centre-back on occasion.